 In most cases, epilepsy in dogs cannot be cured.
 Maintaining a seizure-free status without causing unacceptable side effects is the ultimate goal of antiepileptic drug (AED) therapy.
 This balance is achieved in 15-30% of dogs.
 The goal of medical treatment is therefore to improve your dog's quality of life by minimising how frequently the attacks occur and how severe they are.
 Owners should be aware that whilst AED can significantly prolong life expectancy and improve quality of life, research has found that dogs affected by epilepsy do have a reduced life expectancy, which may be due to a number of different reasons, including poor seizure control, cost, breed-specific forms of disease, and mental health impacts on owners.

 Antiepileptic drug (AED) therapy

 If your vet recommends commencing AED therapy, ensure you discuss this thoroughly so that you understand the importance of this treatment and why it is necessary.
-Your vet will be able to support you with this treatment, and regular health checks should be arranged so you can both monitor for adverse effects of the idiopathic epilepsy or the medication.
+Your vet will be able to support you with this treatment, and regular health checks should be arranged so you can both monitor for adverse effects of idiopathic epilepsy or the medication.
 Once started, AED treatment is continued indefinitely, in most cases for the rest of your dog's life, with periodic health checks and blood tests to ensure correct drug dosage, treatment efficacy and minimal treatment-related side effects.
 It’s important to discuss treatment costs with your vet and insurance provider to ensure you are covered and prepared for the costs long-term.

-- continue their treatment and do not stop without first discussing with your vet
+- Continue their treatment and do not stop without first discussing it with your vet